What is Breadcrumb Navigation? Why You Should Use it?

 Breadcrumb navigation gives users a general idea of where they are present inside your site.
-Like in simple words, it tells them which category they are exploring.
-So, you should add them when starting a blog.
+In simple words, it tells them which category they are exploring.
+So, you should add them when starting a blog or a business website.

 What is Breadcrumb Navigation?